grafana/grafana-plugin-examples/CONTRIBUTING.md

 The examples in this repository were generated from [create-plugin](https://github.com/grafana/plugin-tools/tree/main/packages/create-plugin).
 If you want to add a new example or extension to an existing template, you can [open a new issue](https://github.com/grafana/plugin-tools/issues) there.

+- Provide as much context as you can about what you are trying to do.
+- Please indicate whether it should be incorporated within an existing template or a new example.

+Once it's filed:

+- The project team will label the issue.
+- The project team will evaluate the feature request, possibly asking you more questions to understand its purpose and any relevant requirements.
+If the issue is closed, the team will convey their reasoning and suggest an alternative path forward.
+- If the feature request is accepted it can then be worked on by either a core team member or by anyone in the community who wants to [contribute code](#contribute-code).

+Note: The team is unlikely to be able to accept every single feature request that is filed.
+Please understand if they need to say no.

 ## Project Setup

 So you wanna contribute some code!
 That's great!
 This project uses GitHub Pull Requests to manage contributions, so [read up on how to fork a GitHub project and file a PR](https://guides.github.com/activities/forking) if you've never done it before.